NicolaAssolini98/StaticAnalysisQuantumPrograms/README.md

+We must always assign when using quantum functions, apart from discard, so we cannot write things likes

+    measure(q)

+This constraint comes from Guppy.

+Our pipeline is thought to be inserted in the compilation process, after having filtered all non-relevant part of the program.
-I must always assign when using quantum functions, apart from discard all classical variables must be marked as `_`, so that they are ignored by the analysis I consider a simplified cfg, so no break or continue
+All classical variables must be marked as `_`, so that they are ignored by the analysis

+Finally, we consider a simplified CFG, so no break or continue

+In the example we write, as comments, the errors that must be generated or where me must add the discard functions